Bradley-Heather/BF-Marketplace/README.md

 ## Running the Web Client

-Ensure you have go install and the executable is available
+Ensure you have go installed and the executable is available

 Ensure the DApp is running as per above

 Open a new terminal and change directory to bora-finance-svc

-Run the main:
+Run the main executable:

 `go run main.go`